 Why are the massive numbers of golf balls on the floor of ponds all around the world even a concern?
 What is the best method of retrieving these golf balls?
 Approximately one billion new golf balls are produced each year and 100 million of those are collected by golf ball divers.
-Golf ball retrieval and recycling has become a multi-million dollar industry over the past few decades and a diver can earn between $50,000-100,000 annually.
+Golf ball retrieval at a driving range and recycling has become a multi-million dollar industry over the past few decades and a diver can earn between $50,000-100,000 annually.
 Golf balls littering the bottom of ponds has become a concern for many because of the negative impact they have on the environment.
 They can take up to 1,000 years to decompose and as they do, they release a toxic heavy metal, Zinc, that attaches itself to the sediments in the ground and poisons the surrounding environment.

 We are going to construct an underwater ROV that will collect the balls that are becoming a nuisance to the environment.
 We felt that this new method would be much safer than the alternative, diving for golf balls.
 Divers face many dangers each day that they go below the surface of ponds.
 Two of these dangers are the pesticides and chemicals that divers come in contact with.
 They have to get regular tetanus shots to combat these chemicals.
 Divers also face alligators, snapping turtles, and snakes that hide in the murky water and can cause bodily harm.
 Our ROV will make this retrieval much safer because it will keep the divers out of the water entirely.
 This line of work may seem harmless, but it has claimed the lives of many.
 We hope that our ROV will continue the improvements being made in golf ball retrieval that have been aimed towards helping the environment and minimise the risks involved in the profession.
 Learn more from the Golf holidays direct reviews.